 As smartphone prices are burgeoning, consumers have begun expecting more luxurious features from their smartphones.
-For a good reason too, especially when some smartphone enthusiasts dole out close to a lakh for premium phones!
-An IP rating is among one of the expectations, especially for flagship and premium smartphones, and some mid-range ones too.
+For a good reason, too, especially when some smartphone enthusiasts dole out close to a lakh for premium phones!
+An IP rating is among one the expectations, especially for flagship and premium smartphones and some mid-range ones too.
 After all, an IP rating can prove to be the saving grace, allowing your phone to survive through unexpected showers or accidental drops into the toilet bowl.
 Let’s explore the IP rating system in smartphones.

 Naturally, we all wish all smartphones were truly waterproof.
 We wouldn’t be faced with trivial worries of our phones dying out due to an accidental dunk or occasional splashes.
 Unfortunately, that is not the case.